-Getting rid of cockroaches can be a hassle, but it doesn’t have to be if you have a couple tricks up your sleeve.
-Here are a few tips to reduce cockroach populations in your home.
+Getting rid of a cockroach infestation can be a hassle, but it doesn’t have to be if you have a couple tricks up your sleeve.

 Lower Room Temperatures